ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

    * - Filename(s)
      - Description
      - File Type
-   * - ufs-land_C96_init_fields.tileN.nc
+   * - ufs-land_C96_init_fields.tile*.nc
-     - Initial conditions files for each tile; the files include the initial state variables that are required for the UFS land snow DA to begin a cycling run.
-N stands for the grid tile number [1-6].
+     - Initial conditions files for each tile; the files include the initial state variables that are required for the UFS land snow DA to begin a cycling run. ``*`` stands for the grid tile number [1-6].
      - Initial conditions
    * - C96.maximum_snow_albedo.tile*.nc